 WHUS Radio is a center for creativity media production at the University of Connecticut.
 WHUS is a non-commercial college and community radio station, staffed by students and community members.
 The programming on WHUS and WHUS2 spans over 100 diverse music shows, as well as public affairs/talk programs, news updates, original reporting, and coverage of several UConn sports.
 WHUS also hosts a variety of concerts and events across the UConn Storrs campus throughout the year.

 WHUS also provides a learning environment for those UConn students and individuals in the UConn community who are interested in radio broadcasting and other media.
 The doors of WHUS Radio are open to everyone, student or non-student, who would like to actively participate.
 Three times a year, WHUS offers a training program, teaching the basics of radio broadcasting.
-Upon completion of this course, trainees are eligible to obtain a noncommercial FCC broadcasting license.
-The course includes approximately seven weeks of classroom and in-studio training.
 If you would like to attend the training class or get involved in any other way, please click here.

 The broadcast license of WHUS is held by the Board of Trustees of the University of Connecticut and a majority of funding comes from fees paid by undergraduate students.
 WHUS also raises money by private donations, including an annual Radiothon fund drive and by renting space on WHUS’s tower.
 WHUS’s mission to the public is to provide a service in the form of noncommercial information and entertainment programming.
 WHUS is governed by an Operations Board elected every year by the staff.